drscream/nic-cz-dns-crawler/README.md

 …
 ```

-The progress info with timestamp is printed to stderr, so you can save just the output easily – `python main.py list.txt > results`.
+The progress info with timestamp is printed to stderr, so you can save just the output easily – `dns-crawler list.txt > results`.

 A JSON schema for the output JSON is included in this repository: [`result-schema.json`](result-schema.json), and also an example for nic.cz: [`result-example.json`](result-example.json).